 If you blinked, you missed the Rock & Roll Hall of Fame Annex in New York City’s Soho neighborhood.
 The mini-museum was like a keyboard player that joins a band for one album and then vanishes.

 Back in 2009, the small but artifact-crammed pop-up museum was arguably a pioneer before pop-up museums were a thing.
 The galleries were like bonus tracks left out of the main museum back in Cleveland.
-(Why Cleveland?
-It still seems a bit like putting the Country Museum Hall of Fame in Pittsburgh, but never mind, we love Cleveland.)
 The museum even had a soundtrack—you wore headphones, and the music changed depending on which exhibits you visited.